Joeladams02/IBM_Course/Front_End_with_React/README.md

 <ul>
 <li>The first hands on module is the content rating project.
 Here I was provided with the css and the basic javascript and XML.
 I worked through the addition of the like and dislike buttons, learning how to handle events.
 I then had to add the fucntionality of the total button myself.
 I originally did it in a way that wouldn't dyanmically update, this was a key takeaway of this project.
 It is important to ensure any dynamic fucntionality needs to be properly added such that it dynamically updates.</li>
 <li>The second lab was the event planner app.
 Again the structure of the static html and css were provided.
 I had to create the footer file, code up the component and then add it into the main file.
 This was to practice component composition.</li>
+<li> The third lab tested event handling and the use of hooks.
+This was by far the most technical lab we have done so far and presented many challenges.
+The number of fucntions used and the denseness of syntax meant I had to spend a long time working out exactly what each fucntion did and the order in which things were called as the user inreracted with the webpage.</li>
 </ul>
 </html>